MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 When the script is complete, the global value of `$test` is changed.

 ```
 PS> $test
 Local
 ```

-### Example 4: Creating a Private Variable
+### Example 4: Creating a private variable

 A private variable is a variable that has an **Option** property that has a value of `Private`. `Private` variables are inherited by the child scope, but they can only be viewed or changed in the scope in which they were created.

 The following command creates a private variable called `$ptest` in the local scope.